Skip to content

 Code of Ethics.

-Every ARO, CRO and SCRO credential holder accepts this code on award and reaffirms it annually.
+Every ARO, CRO and SCRO holder accepts this code on award and reaffirms it annually.
 It is the floor — not the ceiling — of professional conduct in operational resilience across Asia-Pacific.

 Preamble